-Our laboratory is part of the Duke Cancer Institute’s multidisciplinary Genitourinary Cancer Laboratory, a dedicated team of researchers from different academic backgrounds focused on the common problem of genitourinary malignancies.
+Our laboratory is part of the Duke Cancer Institute’s multidisciplinary Prostate and Urologic Cancer Center, a dedicated team of researchers from different academic backgrounds focused on the common problem of genitourinary malignancies.
 We are co-located in a large, open concept, shared-resource, wet laboratory environment on the 3rd floor of the Snyderman building.
 We are heavily committed to team science and multidisciplinary research and encourage new collaborations with outside groups.
+I co-direct the Prostate and Urologic Cancer Center with Daniel George from the medical oncology service.

 Our research has addressed the role of several co-stimulatory molecules (a.k.a. immune checkpoints) in urologic tumors.
 Our team was the first to describe the role of PD-L1 in bladder cancer and provided early evidence that it might adversely affect outcomes.
 Dr. Inman is involved in several clinical trials using PD-L1 and PD-1 blocking antibodies for bladder cancer.
 In conjunction with this, the team also characterized a soluble form of PD-L1 that is biologically active and exhibits immunosuppressive effects in cancer patients.
 This is present in biofluids such as urine and blood.
 We developed a diagnostic test to measure the presence of this biomarker in body fluids.
 Lastly, we were part of the first team to describe the important role of B7-H3 in prostate cancer and how it too negatively affects outcomes.
 We are currently assessing B7-H3 as a prostate cancer biomarker (serum and exosomes) and are developing a dendritic cell vaccine that presents antigen and block B7-H3 simultaneously (Grant: DOD-CDMRP PCRP PC150161 PI: Inman BA).

-Our team performed the first clinical trials of two novel treatments for non-invasive bladder cancer: deep regional hyperthermia and convection hyperthermia.
-We were awarded the best clinical paper of 2014 by the International Journal of Hyperthermia for one of these trials.
-The team has also developed novel devices and methods for performing bladder hyperthermia in the lab, such as magnetic nanoparticle hyperthermia and gold nanoparticle hyperthermia, and we have has created preclinical models for these therapies.
+Our team performed some of the first clinical trials of novel heat-based treatments for non-invasive bladder cancer.
+We have also developed novel devices and methods for performing bladder hyperthermia in the lab, such as magnetic nanoparticle hyperthermia and gold nanoparticle hyperthermia, and we have created preclinical models for these therapies in mice, rats and swine.
 Recently, we have extended our methods to include novel heat-targeted drug delivery and heat-mediated immune stimulation.
-We are also exploring combinations of hyperthermia and immunotherapy (Grant: DOD-CDMRP PRCRP CA160715 PI: Inman BA).
+We are also exploring combinations of hyperthermia and immunotherapy (Grants: DOD-CDMRP PRCRP CA160715 PI: Inman BA and R01-EB028078-01A1).

 Our team has studied several novel biomarkers for bladder cancer including urine-based diagnostic assays and tumor-based genetic sequencing classifiers.
 Where possible we have collaborated in multi-institutional efforts to increase generalizability.
 We have also carefully evaluated the performance of existing bladder cancer biomarkers and demonstrated key problems with these tests using very large sample sets.